 Applied, cellular and molecular immunology, medical microbiology, vaccine immunology and technology

-Tuberculosis (TB) caused by Mycobacterium tuberculosis is a deadly lung disease killing more people every year than any other bacterial infection.
+Tuberculosis (TB) is a deadly lung disease caused by Mycobacterium tuberculosis (Mtb) that kills more people every year than any other bacterial infection.
 One third of the world's population is estimated to be infected, and New Zealand is not exempt.
 We believe the best way to control the global TB epidemic is through vaccination.
 Our lab's research is focused on understanding the generation and maintenance of immunological memory in order to improve vaccination against TB.
-Our lab is also interested in other respiratory pathogens, such as respiratory syncytial virus (RSV), which causes bronchiolitis in infants.

-Collaborators: James Ussher (University of Otago), Philip Hill (University of Otago)
+Collaborators: Marcela Henao-Tamayo (Colorado State University), Philip Hill (University of Otago)

-There are many different subsets of DCs that can be distinguished by phenotype and function;the role that each of the different DC subsets play during early TB infection is unclear.
-In this project we are assessing the ability of the different DC subsets to control early infection and to activate the adaptive immune response (Project 2a).
-We are also investigating novel antibacterial agents, and their ability to control mycobacterial growth or kill mycobacteria inside phagocytes (Project 2b).
+There are many different subsets of macrophages and DCs that can be distinguished by phenotype and function; the role that each subset plays during early TB infection is unclear.
+In this project we are assessing the ability of the different DC subsets to control early infection, using molecular and cellular methods (RNA-Seq, qRT-CPR, flow cytometry).

 One way to improve the TB vaccine is through the use of novel vaccine formulations, designed to protect the immune-stimulating protein (antigen) from destruction or to enable its persistence in the body.
 If more antigen reaches the appropriate immune cells, this may lead to a stronger immune response; and if antigen is able to persist in the body this may reduce the number of booster shots required, which would improve immunisation completion rates.